FactorySimPy/FactorySimPy/docs/basic_components.md

 - `source_id` - The ID of the source node that created the item.
 - `payload` - Optional data carried by the item.
 - `destructed_in_node` - The node where the item was destroyed.
-- `stats` - Dictionary recording the total time spent at each node.

 **Behavior**